 Watch: Kevin De Bruyne - Made in the Bundesliga!

-He was later named Germany's Footballer of the Year, having led Wolfsburg to a DFB Cup glory as well as the club’s highest finish - runners-up - since their title win in 2009.
+He was later named Germany's Footballer of the Year, having led Wolfsburg to a DFB Cup glory as well as the club’s highest finish - runners-up - since that aforementioned league glory.

 "To be named the best player in a foreign country – that's some going," said De Bruyne.
 "This is great recognition of my season."

-A two-time Premier League winner and already the fastest player in the division’s history to reach 50 assists, De Bruyne has twice previously finished as the leading provider in England’s top tier and - top of the 2019/20 charts once - could yet break Thierry Henry’s 20 single-season provision record from 2002/03.
+A four-time Premier League winner and the fastest player in the division’s history to reach 50 assists, De Bruyne has previously finished as the leading provider in England’s top tier on three occasions.
+In 2019/20, he equalled Thierry Henry’s 20 single-season provision record from 2002/03.

-"What I’ve seen from Kevin is just incredible," said Man City teammate Sergio Aguero.
+"What I’ve seen from Kevin is just incredible," former Man City teammate Sergio Aguero said previously having benefitted from De Bruyne assists time and time again.
 "From nowhere he gives you a pass that you weren’t even expecting.

 "I don’t know if you had the same players reaction with some players, perhaps at Barcelona?
 You’re just like, 'Oh, I have the ball!'"

-On top of his unrivaled creative gene, quick changes of direction, excellent close control combined with an outstanding reading of the game and positional awareness mean De Bruyne has everything in his locker to be named in the same breath as Lionel Messi and Cristiano Ronaldo – and that is now happening increasingly often.
+On top of his unrivalled creative gene, quick changes of direction, excellent close control combined with an outstanding reading of the game and positional awareness mean De Bruyne is increasingly named in the same breath as Lionel Messi and Cristiano Ronaldo.

-Man City coach Guardiola knew what De Bruyne possessed, making a lethal weapon out of his quick thinking, accurate passing, bursts of pace and deadly finishing.
-So much so, he is being tipped to challenge the perennial contenders for the next Ballon D'Or.
+Man City coach Guardiola knows better than most what De Bruyne possessed, making a lethal weapon out of his quick thinking, accurate passing, bursts of pace and deadly finishing.

 Big words from one big former Bundesliga star to another, who is no stranger to such compliments.
 De Bruyne is known as 'the Belgian Pele' in his homeland, after all.